MarijaKnezevic/SDDI-CKAN-API-Dataset_import_export/README.md

 ### How to export specific number of datasets
-If not all data sets needs to be exported, the user needs to give the number of datasets that needs to be exported
+If not all data sets needs to be exported, the user needs to give the number of datasets that needs to be exported.
+It will be exported the lates updated/created datasets.

 Here is an example of the tool's dialog: